-In Level 2, one usually has an idea which segments are important and what types of questions one might expect.
+In Level 2, one usually has an idea of which segments are important and what types of questions one might expect.

 Having said that, being easier to handle doesn’t mean the study material itself is easier.

-Accounting by itself is not very difficult, but pensions, inter-corporate investments, multinational operations are more complex than inventory or depreciation, especially when you have to apply them to different readings during the test.
+Accounting by itself is not very difficult, but pensions, inter-corporate investments, and multinational operations are more complex than inventory or depreciation, especially when you have to apply them to different readings during the test.

-You should know the difference between current rate method and temporal method.
+You should know the difference between the current rate method and the temporal method.
 If you (unfortunately) get a question on temporal rate, make sure you know the difference between monetary and non-monetary assets & liabilities.

-Mostly ratios with a little more depth on issues like accrual based accounting.
+Mostly ratios with a little more depth on issues like accrual-based accounting.
 Make sure you know the calculation of ratios really, really well.